Avoid double excise duty when exporting excise goods

 Prevent misreporting

-“It is easy to make a mistake with the export of excise goods if you do not know what you are doing,” Bruin cautions.
+“‘Without experience in exporting excisable goods, a mistake is easily made,” Bruin cautions.
 “You might fill in your customs declaration incorrectly, for instance, or use the wrong commodity code with a DDP delivery that may cause you to pay too little excise duty.”
 Bringing in a logistics service provider with knowledge of excise laws is a good way to avoid problems with customs.
-You can find providers through the sector organisation (in Dutch).

 Other documents